anutri-gitwork/anutri-gitwork/README.md

 - 👀 I’m interested in ... <Coding, Designing and some games as well>
 - 🌱 I’m currently learning ...
 Coding <theres alot to explore>
 - 💞️ I’m looking to collaborate on ... -currently nothing-
-- 📫 How to reach me ... {antri-gitwork}
+- 📫 How to reach me ... {anutri-gitwork}
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
 -  <I love spending time on my pc than people>